cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 } // namespace core_project
 ```

-With the implementation of this function living in the corresponding source file:
+With the implementation of this function, that just prints "Hello, world!" to the terminal, living in the corresponding source file `some_library.cpp`:

 `core_project/core_project/some_library.cpp`